-The best ways to protect babies is to prevent the people around them from getting whooping cough and to give babies some immunity by getting vaccinated in the third trimester of each pregnancy and once baby is born, getting them vaccinated on time.
+The best ways to protect babies is to prevent the people around them from getting sick with whooping cough.
+Mums can also give bubs some protection by getting vaccinated in the third trimester of each pregnancy.
+Once bub is born, a vaccination can help protect them from whooping cough too.

 Watch out for new coughs

-• Babies can get really sick.
+• Babies can get really sick quickly.
 They can stop feeding properly and can even stop breathing if they catch whooping cough.

 • Anyone with a new cough should get checked out by a doctor or at your Aboriginal Medical Service (AMS) as soon as possible.

-• Your doctor can do a test for whooping cough and can give you medicine (antibiotics) to reduce the spread of whooping cough to other people.
+• Your doctor can do a test for whooping cough and can give you medicine (antibiotics).
+This medicine can reduce the spread of whooping cough to other people.
 Your doctor can also give you more information about whooping cough.

 Why is it important to get babies vaccinated on time?

 • Newborn babies are most at risk of getting really sick because they are so little.
-Please see immunisation or speak to your doctor or AMS.
+Please protect your newborn from whooping cough and speak to your doctor or AMS.

-• Get babies immunised on time to protect them against whooping cough and get vaccinated in the third trimester of each pregnancy to give your baby some short term protection until they are old enough to get their own vaccinations at six weeks.
+• In the third trimester of every pregnancy get vaccinated to give your baby some short-term protection until they are old enough to get their own vaccinations at six weeks.

 How do we prevent other people from getting whooping cough?

-• Preventing whooping cough in people who are around babies the most means that babies are less likely to get sick from whooping cough.
+• By preventing whooping cough in people who are around babies the most means babies are less likely to get sick from whooping cough.

-• Older children get whooping cough booster vaccines (see immunisation) either from the doctor or AMS or through school based programs.
+• Older children can get whooping cough booster vaccines either from the doctor or AMS or through school based programs

 Contact page owner: Communicable Diseases